Strategic Resources, Inc.

-- Provides face-to-face, non-medical counseling to military service members and their families and makes appropriate referrals and transfers to military and community resources according to the needs of military service members and their families.
+- Provides face-to-face, non-medical counseling to military service members and their families and makes appropriate referrals to military and community resources according to the needs of military service members and their families.

 - Consults with military command and installation service providers as requested.

 - Consults with teachers, CDC providers, parents, and children regarding disruptive class behaviors.